RoshniEdwards/COMPS-code/README.md

 # Code Architecture
 Django is set up in a way where you can create files called "apps" within your overall application.
 These apps are in charge of different components of your web application.
 The main apps I created for my quiz application were questions, quizzes, and results.
+Here I will explain the function of each of the important files for each app and provide their code.

 Each app includes some main python file components within the app:
 - **models.py** file where the databases, base structure and configuration of your app is built using python.
 (You use the admin panel to control the inputs for each model in a more clean interface.)